 This is one of the reasons why so much core work and strength exercises are needed: we don’t get it from our everyday activities, so we must supplement with exercises during training.

 Modern westerners are prone to overuse injuries, and I firmly believe it’s because we sit too much and are inactive for most of the day that we’re not running.
-Jay Johnson cautions against feeling too good in the spring when running is easy.
+23 hours of inactivity but one hour of running does not create resilient bodies that can handle running high mileage!

 The problem is that most of us lack the strength foundation to support the aerobic work volume we need to be a successful distance runner.
 To compensate, we have to get strong with weights and core exercises.
 If you skip them, you’re going to get hurt.
 It’s as simple as that.